When it comes to finding the right fit, persistence can pay off, but chasing frustrating candidates can be futile.

-Your Candidate is vague
+1. Your Candidate is vague

-Your Candidate won’t commit to numbers
+2. Your Candidate won’t commit to numbers

-Your Candidate is suddenly unresponsive
+3. Your Candidate is ghosting

 Are they suddenly slow to respond to opportunities, not properly prepared for an interview, dodging post-interview follow up calls or declining offers without explanation?
-If you answer in the affirmitive, it’s probably best to walk away.
-“Having an unresponsive Candidate after submission is the worst.
-Telling the Client that a Candidate is MIA for interviews or offers looks bad on both parties.
-I had a Candidate go on a two week vacation after submitting their profile - not good,” admits Julian Lopez, a Technical Recruiter for Procom.
-It’s a common, unfortunate circumstance that can be avoided if you can be made aware.
+If you answer in the affirmative, it’s probably best to walk away.
+“Having an unresponsive candidate after submission is the worst," says Julian Lopez, a Technical Recruiter with Procom.
+"Telling the client that a candidate is MIA for interviews or offers looks bad on both parties.
+I had a candidate go on a two week vacation after submitting their profile - not good.”

-Your Candidate has unrealistic expectations
+5. Your candidate has unrealistic expectations